Control Data and Function Interface in Generated Code

 With Embedded Coder, you can optionally configure the model step (execution) function to access root-level input and output through arguments instead of directly reading and writing to global variables.
 Completely control the argument characteristics such as name, order, and passing mechanism (by reference or by value).
 This level of configuration can help to integrate generated code with your external code.

 To pass inputs and outputs through arguments, in the Configure C Step Function interface dialog box, select Configure arguments for Step function prototype.
 Each Inport and Outport block at the root level of the model appears in the code as an argument of the execution function.
-For more information, see Configure C Code Generation for Model Entry-Point Functions.
+For more information, see Configure Generated C Function Interface for Model Entry-Point Functions.

 By default, for a nonreentrant referenced model, the generated code passes root-level